Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/index.md

 Identify is for setting the user properties of a particular user without sending any event.
  The SDK supports these operations on individual user properties: `set`, `setOnce`, `unset`, `add`, `append`, `prepend`, `preInsert`, `postInsert`, and `remove`.
 Declare the operations via a provided Identify interface.
 You can chain together multiple operations in a single Identify object.
   The Identify object is passed to the Amplitude client to send to the server.
+Starting from release v2.29.0, identify events with set operations would be batched and sent with fewer events.
+This change wouldn't affect running the set operations.
+There is a config `identifyBatchIntervalMillis` managing the interval to flush the batched identify intercepts.

 !!!note